bethlambert/bethlambert/README.md

 - 💞️ I’m looking to collaborate on keeping up to date with enterprise applications of AI / GenAI
 - 📫 How to reach me bethlambert@visintovalue.ai

-A pre-sales solution architect's portfolio should demonstrate a strong blend of technical expertise, business acumen, and communication skills.
-While it might not be as code-heavy as other engineering roles, it's essential to showcase your ability to translate complex technical solutions into understandable business benefits.
+I have created this page to highlight my pre-sales solution architect's portfolio should demonstrate a strong blend of technical expertise, business acumen, and communication skills.
+While it might not be as code-heavy as others, it's essential to showcase my ability to translate complex technical solutions into understandable business benefits.

 Key Focus Areas
 Solution Design and Architecture: Demonstrate your ability to create robust and scalable solutions.
 Business Acumen: Show how you align technology solutions with business objectives.
 Communication and Presentation Skills: Showcase your ability to communicate complex ideas effectively.

-What you will find
+Key Projects & Materials
 solution-architectures: Contains reference architectures for different domains.
 Business-case studies: Contains customer case studies and analysis.
 technical-whitepapers: Contains whitepapers on various technical topics.